btemplep/authzee/docs/sdks.md

     """Iterate through all pages from a page-returning method.

     Yields each page result.
-    Terminates when next_page_ref is None or has_failed is True.
+    Terminates when next_page_ref is None or error is not None.
     """
     ...
 ```